 - Once I realized I didn’t want to be a doctor, engineer, or actuary, I wish I would have turned my focus to working and taken fewer credits.
 Spending time in jobs would’ve helped me realize what was worthwhile to study in school.
 Also, I wish I realized there were part-time jobs outside of retail.
 I think I could’ve landed a job with a startup or otherwise small company and been paid $15/hr.
 With companies like that, great employees can find opportunities to influence beyond their experience level.

 - Education is an investment.
 You want to buy low and sell high with investing.
 Perform cost-benefit analysis with your university and major selections.
 With higher education, price often doesn’t correlate to value.
-A computer science degree at a school with $50k/year tuition likely won’t land you a job paying proportionately more than a $10k/year tuition school.
+A computer science degree at a school with $50k/year tuition likely won’t land you a job paying proportionately more than a school with $10k/year tuition.
 Also, it’s nonsense to spend big money on degrees that employers don’t find value in.

 - Both of the above will help you avoid/reduce student loans.
 Luckily, my parents kept me naive to the existence of student loans until I was just about done with school.